PLAN YOUR VOTE: Special Situations and Transportation

 October 28, 2020 by Ross Musick / voting

 Sometimes, even the best-laid plans can go awry.
-With Election Day less than one week away, DRO wants to make sure that you’re ready to vote—regardless of what life may throw at you.
+With Election Day coming soon, DRO wants to make sure that you’re ready to vote—regardless of what life may throw at you.
 Below, you can read more about alternative transportation options and special circumstances, like voting while living in a nursing facility or after being unexpectedly hospitalized right before Election Day.